Pages Pinnacle

 Getting there

 From the Gold Coast, follow Nerang Murwillumbah road and turn left onto Pine Creek Road.
-Approximately 2-3 kilometres after the turn-off, there will be a car park which is next to the Scouts Numinbah Camp Site.
+Approximately 2 kilometres after the turn-off, there is a car park on a right-hand uphill bend, with two gates.
+This is where the track starts.

 Maps